Near Instance Optimal Model Selection for Pure Exploration Linear Bandits: OMITTED PROOFS FOR SECTION

 \subsubsection{Proof of \cref{thm:doubling_fixed_confidence_mis_gen}}

 \thmDoublingFixedConfidenceMisGen*

 \begin{proof} The proof is decomposed into four steps: (1) locating good subroutines; (2) guarantees for the validation step; (3) bounding error probability and (4) bounding unverifiable sample complexity.
-For fixed $\epsilon$, we use the notation $d_\star = d_\star(\epsilon)$ throughout the proof.
+For fixed $\epsilon$, we use shorthand $d_\star = d_\star(\epsilon)$ throughout the proof.

 \textbf{Step 1: The good subroutines.} Consider $B_\star = \max \curly*{64 \rho^\star_{d_\star}, r_{d_\star}(\zeta)}$ and $n_\star = \ceil*{ \log_2 (2/\epsilon) }$.
 For any subroutines invoked with $B_i \geq B_\star$ and $n_i \geq n_\star$, we know that, from \cref{lm:subroutine_fixed_confidence_mis_gen}, the output set of arms are those with sub-optimality gap $< \epsilon$.
 Let $i_\star = \ceil*{\log_2 (B_\star)}$, $j_\star = \ceil*{ \log_2 (n_\star) }$ and $\ell_\star = i_\star + j_\star$.
 We know that in outer loops $\ell \geq \ell_\star$, there must exists at least one subroutine invoked with $B_i = 2^{i_\star} \geq B_\star$ and $n_i = 2^{j_\star} \geq n_\star$.
 As a result, $\cA_{\ell}$ contains at least one $\epsilon$-optimal arm for $\ell \geq \ell_\star$.